michaelcowan/blt-core/README.md

 #### `newInstanceOf`

-Creates a new instance of the same type as the input object if possible, otherwise, returns empty. e.g.
+Creates a new instance of the same type as the input object if possible, otherwise, returns empty. e.g.,

 ```java
 public <K, V> Map<K, V> mapOfSameTypeOrHashMap(Map<K, V> map) {